 According to the business entity concept, the institution and the owner are considered as two separate entities.

-According to the business entity concept, whatever the owner pays to the business entity is considered the owner’s investment and capital in the book of business account book, while the business is owned by the owner.
+The business entity concept says that whatever the owner pays the business entity is counted as the owner’s investment and capital in the business account book, even though the owner owns the business.

-Let’s understand the business entity concept with an example, if the owner purchased a “computer”for his personal use, it would be considered the property of the owner, it could never be considered as an asset of the company, but if a “computer” was purchased for the needs of the organization, it would be considered as a property of the business organization.
+Let’s understand the business entity concept with an example: if the owner purchased a “computer” for his personal use, it would be considered the property of the owner and could never be considered an asset of the company, but if a “computer” was purchased for the needs of the organization, it would be considered a property of the business organization.